Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 8. The Tax Form Renewal Processing Status section lists options to indicate the workflow status of the State Exempt form renewal status.

 9. The UW Special Tax Form Code section is customized for the University of Wisconsin to record special State tax forms for which an employee might file.
 This field must be completed if an individual claims NTT/NTG on the Wisconsin State Tax page.
+If this section is completed you MUST check the Non-Residency Statement Filed checkbox.

 ● In the Look Up Tax Form Renewal, Search Results screen, select the desired special State tax form.